wyz-coding/MonoThermal-SLAM/README.md

 ![Road](./road.gif)

-The code is under preparation and is coming soon.
+The core source code has been uploaded and can be used for academic research.
+The remaining code is under review and preparation.